DHTMLX/docs-spreadsheet/docs/data_formatting.md

 ### Setting styled borders

 - Select the necessary cell or a group of cells to set a styled border(s) for
-- Click the **Border** button in the toolbar and choose the desired type of border, its color and style
+- Click the **Border** button in the toolbar and choose the desired type of the border, its color and style

 ![Styled border](assets/styled_cell_border.png)